kobman/KOBman/GREENLIGHT.md

 ## Using the Application

-The GreenLight user interface is exposed at http://localhost:5000/
+* The GreenLight user interface is exposed at http://localhost:5000/

+To confirm the application initialization is complete, go to the GreenLight screen and look at the Credentials drop down.
+It should have all of the Credentials for the Issuer/Verifier Agents listed